cdl-geneseo/geneseo-dictionary/Z/Zinger.md

 # Zinger

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Zinger

 Created by  Unknown User (kmh28), last modified by  Unknown User (eim1) on Apr 01, 2019

 2008: (noun) A witty comment.&quot;That was a real zinger - I never could have thought of that so quickly!&quot;2019: Recognizable, but no longer in use.
 Medina, S-Z, 2019.